 Bedeck

-Patrons at any level get this pattern for free as part of their membership, and they get a bunch of other patterns too!
-Here’s a preview of the free patterns you get a the Sheer Nonsense level ($3), the Utter Nonsense level ($6), and Rampant Nonsense level ($12).
+Anyone with a paid Patreon membership gets this pattern included free in their membership.
+They get a bunch of other patterns too!
+Here's a preview of the patterns you get at the Sheer Nonsense ($3), Utter Nonsense ($6), and Rampant Nonsense ($12) levels.
+Oh and there are a couple of goodies for free members too!
+And of course, you can change or cancel your membership at any time, and you'll still have access to anything you got while you're a member, even if you cancel later.
 Some things you do just because they’re fun.
 Some things you do just because you need a quick win.
 Some things you do just because they’re pretty.
 Some things you do just because you need a way to connect with someone.
 And those things can be every bit as valid as the things you do to be practical or functional.
 And tiny hats?
 Well, they’re pretty great at all of that!
 They only take an hour or two to knit (they’re perfect for using yarn scraps leftover from bigger projects).
 They’re a great way to practice new stitches or try out color combinations you want to play with.
 They make adorable ornaments.
 I’ve even been known to stick one on top of a present as a bow or tuck one in a card.
 And really, that seems like plenty to ask from something so tiny!

 November 29, 2022|